fernanda-moreno/covid-19-bot/README.md

-# covid-19-bot
+# Central FL Coronavirus Twitter Bot

-A TwitterBot that scrapes data from https://www.worldometers.info/coronavirus/usa/florida/ and tweets statistics on COVID-19 cases in FL.
+A TwitterBot that scrapes data from https://www.worldometers.info/coronavirus/ and tweets statistics on coronavirus cases in Orange County and the state of FL

+Check out the FL COVID-19 Bot here: https://twitter.com/CovidFl